K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 >Documentation is located here: https://github.com/k3ng/k3ng_cw_keyer/wiki
 _____________________________________________

+This fork on a ESP32-WROOM32 adds BT keyboard (BLE and BT Classic) and a few different type TFT displays including touch buttons in some cases.
+Below are the more recent change notes.
+See the Wiki Pages for more information about parts suppotted and configuration.

              ********************************  Dec 17, 2025  K7MDL *******************************
 > [!NOTE]
 >As of Nov 17, 2025, the precompiled .bin files have new offset numbers to use when flashing.
 The Wiki pages for the 2 flash tools have been updated as well as Flash_Tool_Readme.txt.